Pace University News

 Latest News

 Questions about registration, financial aid, or student accounts?
-The Pop-Up Student Solutions Centers are your go-to resource as the semester kicks off.
+The Pop-Up Student Solutions Centers are your go-to resource as we head into the Spring 2026 semester.
 No appointments, no stress—just the answers you need to keep moving forward.

 The Elisabeth Haub School of Law at Pace University is proud to announce that ten policy motions led by Pace Haub Law students were officially adopted at the International Union for the Conservation of Nature (IUCN) World Conservation Congress, held October 8–16, 2025, in Abu Dhabi, United Arab Emirates.
 A cohort of four Pace Haub Law faculty members, five students, and six alumni traveled to Abu Dhabi for the 2025 World Conservation Congress where they negotiated revisions to motions, crafted new and urgent motions, presented at sessions, addressed the IUCN President, and continued their environmental advocacy.